by Tracy Vides

 2. Stoic Project Management Skills

 As an entrepreneur putting together a new website, there is a good chance you will need to outsource or delegate some of your tasks.
-Whether it be content writing, programing, design, or usability, there are many standards and best practices; it can take months to produce the final product – your website.
+Whether it be content writing, programming, design, or usability, there are many standards and best practices; it can take months to produce the final product – your website.

 This is where project management skills come into play for keeping the construction process running smoothly.
-You, assuming the role project manager, are the heart and soul that brings every component and aspect of the web development process together to ensure everyone involved has what they need.
+You, assuming the role of project manager, are the heart and soul that brings every component and aspect of the web development process together to ensure everyone involved has what they need.